-Damian continues to be an active journalist, writing monthly columns for ZDNet (CBS Interactive), the International Journalists' Network (IJNet) and What's New in Publishing, and frequently appearing in journalism.co.uk and other outlets.
-He writes about digital trends, social media, technology, the business of media, and the evolution of journalism.
+Damian continues to be an active journalist, writing monthly columns for ZDNet (Red Ventures) and the Donald W. Reynolds Journalism Institute (RJI) at the University of Missouri.
+He also writes regular features for the International Journalists' Network (IJNet), What's New in Publishing, journalism.co.uk and other outlets.
+Damian writes about digital trends, social media, technology, the business of media, and the evolution - and practice - of journalism.

 These themes are also at the heart of the Demystifying Media speaker series, which Damian curates.
 He launched the series in January 2016, with the goal of bringing leading academics and industry professionals to the SOJC.
 To date, more than 40 experts have participated in the program.

-Outside of this series, Damian has chaired sessions, provided training, and spoken at events, around the world including: USA (New York, Portland, Philadelphia, Colorado Springs, Albany; New York, Chicago and Washington D.C.), UK (London, Edinburgh, Oxford, Cardiff, Belfast, Bristol), Europe (Paris, Strasbourg, Vienna, Barcelona, Istanbul, Amsterdam, various cities in Germany) and the Middle East (Doha and Dubai).
+Outside of this series, Damian has chaired sessions, provided training, and spoken at events, around the world including: North America (New York, Portland, Philadelphia, Colorado Springs, Albany; New York, Nashville, Topeka, Toronto, Chicago and Washington D.C.), UK (London, Edinburgh, Oxford, Cardiff, Belfast, Bristol), Europe (Paris, Brussels, Strasbourg, Vienna, Barcelona, Istanbul, Ankara, Amsterdam, Perugia, various cities in Germany) and the Middle East (Doha and Dubai), and virtually for events in Asia, South and Latin America.

-Before joining the University of Oregon in 2015, Damian previously worked full-time for The Local Radio Company, BBC, Volunteering Matters, Ofcom (the UK communications regulator), and Qatar’s Ministry of Information and Communications Technology (ictQATAR).
+Before joining the University of Oregon in 2015, Damian previous employers include: The Local Radio Company, BBC, the NGO Volunteering Matters, Ofcom (the UK communications regulator), and Qatar’s Ministry of Information and Communications Technology (ictQATAR).

-He has also written, spoken to, or provided consulting services, for a wide range of additional industry and academic organizations, such as: Abramis Academic Publishing, ASDA’A Burson-Marsteller, Association of Information and Communication Media (AMIC, Spain), BBC Academy, BBC Media Action, BBC Monitoring, BBC World Service, Canvas8, Carnegie UK Trust, Cass Business School, Centre for Research on Communities and Culture, City University London, Cognizant, Columbia Journalism Review (CJR), The Conversation, Digital Content Next, Eyewitness Media Hub, Facebook, FJUM (forum journalism and media, Vienna), German- American Institutes, The Guardian, The Huffington Post, IBC Content Everywhere, IJNET, journalism.co.uk, JustHere, LION Publishers, Media Development Investment Fund, MediaShift, Middle East Broadcast Network, NESTA, Nieman Lab, Northwestern University in Qatar, nuviun, Online Journalism Blog, Qatar Today, Street Fight, TEDx Reset (Turkey), TheMediaBriefing, Thomson Reuters Foundation, Reuters Institute for the Study of Journalism at Oxford University, Routledge, Washington Center for Equitable Growth, What's New in Publishing, United Nations and Your Middle East.
+He has also written, spoken to, or provided consulting services, for a wide range of additional industry and academic organizations, such as: Abramis Academic Publishing, ASDA’A Burson-Marsteller, Association of Information and Communication Media (AMIC, Spain), BBC Academy, BBC Media Action, BBC Monitoring, BBC World Service, Canvas8, Carnegie UK Trust, Cass Business School, Centre for Research on Communities and Culture, City University London, Cognizant, Columbia Journalism Review (CJR), The Conversation, Crowd DNA, Digital Content Next, Editor & Publisher, Eyewitness Media Hub, Facebook, FIPP, First Draft, FJUM (forum journalism and media, Vienna), German-American Institutes, The Guardian, The Huffington Post, IBC Content Everywhere, Interional Journalists' Network (IJNET), journalism.co.uk, JustHere, LION Publishers, Media Development Investment Fund, MediaShift, Middle East Broadcast Network, NESTA, New Media Academy, Nieman Lab, Northwestern University in Qatar, nuviun, Online Journalism Blog, Qatar Today, Street Fight, TEDx Reset (Turkey), TheMediaBriefing, Thomson Reuters Foundation, Reuters Institute for the Study of Journalism at Oxford University, Routledge, Washington Center for Equitable Growth, What's New in Publishing, World Association of Newspapers (WAN-IFRA), the United Nations and Your Middle East.

-Other outlets to feature Damian's work include: BBC College of Journalism and BBC Academy (35 bylines), The Conversation (8 bylines), Digital Content Next (6 bylines), Huffington Post (12 bylines), IJNet (17 bylines) and - prior to their closure - PBS MediaShift (14 bylines) and TheMediaBriefing (35 bylines).
+Other outlets to feature Damian's work include: BBC College of Journalism and BBC Academy (35 bylines), The Conversation (9 bylines), Digital Content Next (6 bylines), Huffington Post (12 bylines), International Journalists' Network/IJNet (22 bylines) and - prior to their closure - PBS MediaShift (14 bylines) and TheMediaBriefing (35 bylines).
 Additional bylines can also be found in Columbia Journalism Review (CJR), Harvard's Nieman Lab, Poynter and elsewhere.

 Find out more about him on his website.